wdjose/ee-298-infosec/README.md

-# Machine Problem 1 - Hashing
+# SHA-512 Implementation

 This repository contains code in C++ which performs SHA-512 on any file.
+This source code is written from scratch, based on the pseudocode presented at https://en.wikipedia.org/wiki/SHA-2.
+Please see https://github.com/wdjose/sha-512/blob/master/profile_result.txt for runtime comparison with Python's hashlib library and Ubuntu's sha512sum utility.

 To compile: